dhayanands/LearnEFCore/README.md

 The project is organized into the following layers:

-- **Core**: Contains the domain entities and business logic.
+- **Domain**: Contains entities and domain logic.
 - **Application**: Contains interfaces and application-specific logic.
-- **Infrastructure**: Contains the database context and repository implementations.
+- **Features**: Contains feature-specific controllers, services, and repositories.
-- **Presentation**: Contains the API controllers and user-facing components.
+- **Infrastructure**: Contains the database context, middleware, and shared utilities.

 ---